Study abroad in Valparaiso with IFSA

 Lab & Field Trip Fees

-Please review syllabi and course materials when registering for direct-enroll classes.
+Please review syllabi and class materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

-Community-Based Learning
+Community-based Learning

 APPLICATION REQUIREMENTS